ml4wireless/adsb-nats/docs-website/versioned_docs/version-1.0.2/replicate/aws.md

   --node-type=t3.small \
   --region=us-west-2

-# Get the credentials for your cluster -- THIS DIDN'T WORK FOR ME
+# Get the credentials for your cluster
 eksctl utils write-kubeconfig --name $YOUR_EKS_NAME --region eu-west-1
 ```